szeitlin/szeitlin-blog/content/posts/engineering/pachyderm-vs-airflow.md

 - Not having to clean up the fallout from runaway backfills

 Runaway backfill in Airflow made our server fall down more than once whenever anybody forgot to update the start date or name of their DAG.
-This was a built-int default setting that we couldn't change, where Airflow would try to backfill any missing data to the beginning of time (1970, of course), and celery would get overloaded.
+This was a built-in default setting that we couldn't change, where Airflow would try to backfill any missing data to the beginning of time (1970, of course), and celery would get overloaded.